sdogruyol/sdogruyol.github.io/_pages/about.md

 Hi,

 I'm Serdar Dogruyol a.k.a *Sedo*.
-I'm a core member of the [Crystal](https://crystal-lang.org/) programming language team and the creator of the [Kemal](http://kemalcr.com/) web framework.
+I'm a core member of the [Crystal](https://crystal-lang.org/) programming language team and the author of the [Kemal](http://kemalcr.com/) web framework.

 My current main interests are Crystal (programming language), Self Development and Keynesian economics.